sascommunities/sas-global-forum-2020/papers/4602-2020-Heda/README.md

 - You have SAS Viya and Event Stream Processing Installed
 - Docker is installed and available.
 If not, please search online how to do so.
 For Linux and obtaining the Community Version, please use the following [link](https://docs.docker.com/install/linux/docker-ce/centos/).
-  - On our host, docker is available.
-To use it, it is recommend you <u>sudo -s</u> to become a root user when following the steps below.

 ## Setup and execution of demo

 ### SAS Viya - Creating Stability Monitoring Model

 `stabilityMonitoring.ipynb` - This notebook shows an end to end demonstration of using stable data to build models that help with monitoring stability.
 The notebook is self documented so starting there would be beneficial.
 The notebook can either be run against Enterprise Viya deployment or it can be run on containerized CAS.
-The artifacts can then be moved to the Enterprise Model Manager for governance/auditing/tracking & to enable seamless integration with ESP.
+The artifacts can then be moved to the SAS Model Manager for governance/auditing/tracking & to enable seamless integration with ESP.

 The key thing to remember is that you can build multiple projects within the Stablity Monitoring Calibration action and for each project, multiple models can be calibrated with appropriate inputs (including input transformations).
 The resulting models are stored in an ASTORE which can then be deployed to be scored in batch or real time.
 What happens then is that the new data (which would presumably contain both stable and unstable signals) is scored using the ASTORE which creates the predictions, UCL & LCL for those predictions.
-Tresholds and tolerances can then be set to drive alerts and carry out corrective actions as a follow up.
+Thresholds and tolerances can then be set to drive alerts and carry out corrective actions as a follow up.

-Along the way we would use Model Manager to exercise governance and enable real time deployment.
+The next section will focus of what to do with the model now that it is in SAS Model Manager.

 ### SAS Viya - Model Manager